 Do not rename or delete a folder in these directories, otherwise, you may find issues in taking screenshots of the games or launching the Steam client.

 - Right-click on the Steam shortcut (on the desktop or in the Start menu of Windows) and select Open File Location.
 This will open the installation directory, usually, the following:

 C:\Program Files (x86)\Steam

 - Now double-click on the userdata folder and open the folder with numbers as a name (these numbers are a user’s Steam ID).
 In case a single Steam account is used in the Steam client, then there will be only one folder.
-In case, multiple Steam accounts are used in the Steam client, then there can be other folders with numbers as well.
+If multiple Steam accounts are being used in the Steam client, there may be other folders with numbers as well.
 In that case, a user may open the folder with numbers one by one to find out the Screenshots folder of the user or try the Steam ID method (as discussed later).

-- Once the folder with numbers as a name is opened, double-click on the 760 folder and afterward, open the Remote directory.
+- Once the folder with numbers as a name is opened, double-click on the 760 folder and afterwards, open the Remote directory.

 - Once the particular game folder is opened, double-click on the ScreenShots folder to open the particular game’s screenshots.
-The complete screenshots path can be as under:
+The complete screenshots path could be similar to below:

 C:\Program Files (x86)\Steam\userdata\<SteamID>\760\remote\<AppIDofGame>\screenshots

 Find the Steam ID in Case of Multiple Steam Accounts